ISISNeutronMuon/quickBayes/docs/source/fitting/fit_functions.rst

 Making A New Fit Function
 =========================

-All fit functions must inherit from :cod:`BaseFitFunction`, this defines the basic methods of a fit function.
+All fit functions must inherit from :code:`BaseFitFunction`, this defines the basic methods of a fit function.
 Each class will need the following methods:

 - :code:`__init__` to define the setup of the function